BreezeHub/BreezeProject/README.md

 Run the server again with `dotnet run -testnet` within `<path-to-BreezeServer>/Breeze.BreezeServer`, and keep it running.

+After the server starts up & the registration is performed, move the required STRAT collateral into the address specified in `tumbler.ecdsakeyaddress`.
+This must be performed within 30 blocks after the registration transaction is broadcast where the number of blocks may vary by network and from time to time.

 #### Configuring NTumbleBit to RPC bitcoind